 Fine on American Funds Distributors Stands

 The Financial Industry Regulatory Authority has upheld a $5 million fine levied in 2006 on American Funds Distributors for directed-brokerage agreements dating from 2001 through 2003.
 Directed-brokerage means American Funds and its AFD sales force channeled mutual fund trading business and brokerage commissions to securities firms who also sold a lot of American Funds.
 This is a violation of FINRA's Anti-Reciprocal Rules, which seek to curb conflicts of interest that might ultimately harm investors.
 According to FINRA's press release, its adjudicatory body reaffirmed that AFD "deliberately formed directed brokerage arrangements" with the top sellers of its funds, and then told the investment advisor (the firm that manages American Funds--Capital Research & Management) the amount of commission business each firm should receive.
 Importantly, while the fine still stands, the FINRA committee noted that it found no evidence of harm to American Funds shareholders.
+For more on American Funds, check out our American Funds Fund Family Report.

 MainStay-ICAP Joins the Global Fund Fray

 MainStay Investments and subadvisor Institutional Capital, in which MainStay is a shareholder, will launch a new fund: MainStay ICAP Global.
 Available today, the fund seeks to outperform the return of the MSCI World Index.
-Initial filings indicate it will own between 50 and 80 stocks, many of which the firm already owns in Analyst Picks MainStay ICAP Select Equity
+Initial filings indicate it will own between 50 and 80 stocks, many of which the firm already owns in Analyst Picks MainStay ICAP Select Equity ICSLX, a large-value fund, and MainStay ICAP International Equity (ICEUX), a foreign large-value fund.
+Tom Wenzel and Jerry Senser, who manage Select Equity and International Equity, will run the new fund.

 This fund follows a trend.
 In recent months, Dodge & Cox, Vanguard, Wasatch, and others have announced plans for, or launched, global funds.
+For insight on what to look for in such a vehicle, check out this recent article.

 BlackRock Plans Large-Cap Index Fund